 In Africa, USP works at the country, regional, and continental levels to help regulators protect patients from substandard and falsified medical products.

-At the country level, we work with individual regulatory authorities to help them strengthen their medicines quality assurance systems, including building the capacity to find and remove falsified medicines from the market.
-Our guidance on Pandemic Preparedness for Regulators in Low- and Middle-Income Countries recommends strategies to prioritize quality surveillance using a risk-based approach and applying technology to monitor product quality remotely.
+At the country level, we work with individual regulatory authorities to help them strengthen their medical product quality assurance systems, including building the capacity to find and remove poor quality medical products from the market.
+Our guidance on Pandemic Preparedness for Regulators in Low- and Middle-Income Countries recommends strategies to prioritize quality surveillance using a risk-based approach and applying technology to remotely monitor product quality.

-USP also works with regional economic communities to support specific initiatives such as the West Africa Medicines Regulatory Harmonization Program.
-These initiatives are harmonizing medicines regulation and increasing collaboration in detecting and removing poor-quality medical products in vulnerable cross-border areas.
+USP also works with the eight regional economic communities to support specific initiatives such as the West Africa Medicines Regulatory Harmonization Program.
+These initiatives are harmonizing medical product regulation and increasing collaboration to detect and remove poor-quality medical products in vulnerable cross-border areas.

-At the continental level, we work with the African Medicines Regulatory Harmonization Initiative (AMRH) to encourage collaboration and establish policies that each country can adopt to improve the health of their citizens.
+At the continental level, we work with the African Medicines Regulatory Harmonization Initiative (AMRH) to encourage collaboration and establish policies that each individual country can adopt with the goal of improving the health of their citizens.
 AMRH focuses on policy alignment, regional integration and harmonization, and human and institutional capacity development – and we will be expanding our assistance across the board.

-Also, USP has a continent-wide training hub in Ghana that has trained more than 1300 regulatory professionals from 45 African countries.
-Through our training, we are helping to build a workforce that is protecting patients from substandard and falsified medicines.
+In addition, USP has a continent-wide training hub in Ghana that has trained more than 1300 regulatory professionals from 45 African countries.
+Through our training, we are helping to build the workforce that is protecting patients from substandard and falsified medical products.

-USP has been consistent in the past 200 years, creating unique Standards for different ranges of medicines through its chain of production for over 140 countries.
+USP has over the past 200 years created unique Standards for different ranges of medicines through it’s chain of production for over 140 countries.
 What are the peculiar challenges USP continues to face when dealing with Manufacturers in African Countries?

-One big challenge for African pharmaceutical manufacturers is that they don’t have easy access to raw materials.
-They have to source active pharmaceutical ingredients – an essential component in medicines – from Asia.
+A major challenge for African pharmaceutical manufacturers is that they don’t have easy access to raw materials.
+They must source active pharmaceutical ingredients – an essential component in medical products – primarily from Asia.
 There are very few manufacturers of active ingredients on the continent.
-Other components, such as inactive ingredients and packaging, are also imported and are heavily taxed.
-The taxation combined with local currency devaluation makes it difficult for African manufacturers to remain cost-competitive with imported medicines.
-In 2019, USP developed a thought leadership piece on domestic pharmaceutical production that also describes the situation in Africa.
+Other components such as inactive ingredients and packaging are also imported and are heavily taxed.
+The taxation combined with local currency devaluation make it difficult for African manufacturers to remain cost-competitive with imported medical products.
+In 2019, USP developed a thought leadership piece on local pharmaceutical production that also describes the situation in Africa.

-The other challenge is limited access to the broader ecosystem of services that are needed to produce medicines.
-For instance, manufacturers of generic drugs need to show their medications are equivalent to the brand name products.
-But in Africa, few facilities can do these bioequivalence studies.
-There is also a minimal capacity to support manufacturers inadequately maintaining and qualifying their equipment, so they often rely on experts from Europe and the US to provide these services – and this can be expensive and lead to delays.
+Another challenge is limited access to the broader ecosystem of services that are needed to produce medical products.
+For instance, manufacturers of generic drugs need to show they are equivalent to the brand name products.
+But in Africa, there are few facilities that can do such bioequivalence studies.
+There is also very limited capacity to support manufacturers in properly maintaining and qualifying their equipment, so they often rely on experts from Europe and the US to provide these services – and this can be expensive and lead to delays.

-As the impact of the deadly Virus unfolds, we see the weaknesses and vulnerabilities in the global supply chain of medicines globally.
-How has USP ensured that the quality of medications manufactured and distributed are not compromised?
+As the impact of the deadly virus unfolds, we see the weaknesses and vulnerabilities in global supply chain of medicines globally.
+How has USP ensured that quality of medicines manufactured and distributed are not compromised?

-USP sets public standards for the quality of medical products to facilitate the supply of quality-assured medicines.
+USP sets public standards for the quality of medical products to facilitate the supply of quality-assured medical products.
 Our standards are used in more than 150 countries and required by law in 40 countries.
-Ultimately it is up to national regulators to ensure that drugs are quality-assured, safe, and useful.
+Ultimately it is up to national regulators to ensure that medical products are quality-assured, safe, and effective.
 Over the years, USP has collaborated with regulators in many African countries to strengthen their quality assurance systems, and this work continues.
 We have also widely distributed guidance for regulators specific to the COVID-19 pandemic.

-The two significant issues that lead to substandard medicines are poor manufacturing practices and improper storage conditions.
-USP supports manufacturers to produce quality-assured products locally, which shortens the supply chain, thereby minimizing vulnerabilities– particularly for products that are sensitive to temperature conditions.
-We also provide insight on proper storage of products throughout the supply chain in keeping with adequate storage and distribution practices to help ensure that they have retained their quality when they reach their final destination.
-USP’s efforts to support local manufacturing of priority essential medicines in Africa and to strengthen regulatory quality assurance systems have been in collaboration with USAID.
+Substandard medical products can result from poor manufacturing practices and improper storage.
+USP supports manufacturers to produce quality-assured products locally, which shortens the supply chain thereby minimizing vulnerabilities– particularly for products that are sensitive to temperature conditions.
+We also provide insight on proper storage of products throughout the supply chain in keeping with good storage and distribution practices to help ensure that they maintain their quality.
+USP’s efforts to support local manufacturing of priority essential medical products in Africa and to strengthen regulatory quality assurance systems has been in collaboration with USAID.

-We understand that one of the significant challenges in quality medicine is Antimicrobial resistance, and according to statistics, it is responsible for over 700,000 deaths annually.
-How has USP taken up this challenge, especially in developing countries where quality may easily be traded for gains?
+We understand that one of the major challenges in quality medicine is Antimicrobial resistance and according to statistics, it is responsible for over 700,000 deaths annually.
+How has USP taken up this challenge especially in Developing countries where quality may easily be traded for gains?

-Increasingly, the use of poor-quality medicines—which can result in sub-optimal dosing and
+Increasingly, the use of poor-quality medical products—which can result in sub-optimal dosing and

-lead to treatment failure—is considered a contributing factor for the development of antimicrobial resistance.
-When poor-quality medication is used, they can lead drug-resistant bacteria to survive and multiply, which can ultimately harm other patients.
+lead to treatment failure—is considered a contributing factor in the development of antimicrobial resistance.
+When poor-quality medical products are used, they can allow drug-resistant bacteria to survive and multiply, which can ultimately harm other patients.

-According to an official statement by USP from the website, USP is currently helping to accelerate the work in developing vaccines and treatment and helping to build a more resilient global medicine supply chain.
-With regards to the current global pandemic, An African Country, Madagascar has openly claimed to have a locally manufactured organic cure for the COVID-19, and we see African government making plans for huge patronage.
+According to official statement by USP from the website, USP is currently helping to accelerate the work in developing vaccines and treatment and helping to build a more resilient global medicine supply chain.
+With regards to the current global pandemic, An African Country, Madagascar has openly claimed to have locally manufactured organic cure for the COVID-19 and we see African government making plans for huge patronage.
 One may begin to wonder why this “Cure” has not received the desired attention it should have.
-The country has recorded about 183 cases and 105 recoveries with no death recorded.
-This should be good enough to attract attention to put the substance into clinical testing.
+The country having recorded about 183 cases and 105 recoveries with no death recorded.
+This should be good enough to attract attention to put the substance to clinical testing.
 Has USP considered this a possible cure for the Virus?
-If not,what advice would you give to consumers of this substance?
+If not,what advise would you give to consumers of this substance?